xcambar/mocha-boilerplate/README.md

 ###Node.js

-Run `mocha ./suites/` to run all your tests.
+Run `mocha suites/` from your `test` directory to run all your tests.

 ### Browser